acme-networks/acme-public-docs/membership-terms-and-conditions/membership-terms_en.md

 - **Free Trial**: New users can enjoy 3 days of free experience after first registration.
 - **Subscription Purchase**: You can choose to purchase VIP or SVIP membership on a monthly, quarterly, or annual cycle.
 - **One-time Purchase**: You can make a single purchase for a fixed-term VIP or SVIP membership service.
 - **Referral Rewards**: After successfully referring new users who register and make their first top-up, you can receive additional membership duration as a reward.
-For specific rules, please refer to the invite friends page.
+For specific rules, please refer to the invitation page.

 ## 2. Membership Validity Period
 ### 2.1 Paid Membership Validity Period